lab-cosmo/atomistic-cookbook/README.rst

 </p>

-This repository contains the source code for the Atomistic Cookbook, that is automatically compiled and deployed as a GitHub pages site, accessible at https://atomistic-cookbook.org
+This repository contains the source code for the Atomistic Cookbook, a collection of software recipes to perform computer simulations of matter at the atomic scale.
+The content of the cookbook is automatically compiled and deployed as a GitHub pages site, accessible at https://atomistic-cookbook.org

 You usually don't need to clone the whole repository if you want to try